Erotemic/guitool_ibeis/README.rst

 |Pypi| |Downloads| |Codecov| |Travis| |Appveyor|

-Helpers for pyqt4/pyqt5 gui development for the IBEIS project.
+Helpers for PyQt5 GUI development for the IBEIS project.

 Depends on `vtool_ibeis` and `utool`.